Statistics and Data Analysis 1 2017/2018

 4 IBM SPSS Interface

-4.1 Data management and transformation
+4.1 Data management and recoding

-4.2 Descriptive statistics: Tables and/or graphical representations
+4.2 Descriptive statistics: Tables and graphical representations

 Marôco, J., & Bispo, R. (2006).
 Estatística aplicada às ciências sociais e humanas.
 Lisboa, Portugal: Climepsi Editores.